infonl/info-techradar/radar/2022-12-05/nextjs.md

 Next.js allows us to build React-based web applications efficiently and offers solutions for both server-side rendering as well as statically generated pages.

+We also considered <a href="https://redwoodjs.com/">RedwoodJS</a> but we believe Next.js is a better match for our needs.